For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Will you require a visa?

-Depending on where you're thinking about going, you may also need to get a student visa and in some cases, you'll also have to pay for this too.
+Depending on where you're thinking about going, you may also need to get a student visa, and in some cases, you'll also need to pay for this.

 Getting a visa can take some time, so you'll have to get your application in early.